openstack-archive/dragonflow/doc/source/testing_and_debugging.rst

 manual page for ovs-ofctl for more info.

-It is worthwhile to note that each flow contains statistics such as how many packets matched this flow, and what is the cummulative size.
+It is worthwhile to note that each flow contains statistics such as how many packets matched this flow, and what is the cumulative size.

 ::